By Mike Miller January 18, 2016

 My Prius also offers additional privacy by having tinted windows as an optional extra.

 I still haven't tried sleeping with Mrs. Tom Thumb.
-Rosie O'Donnell is definitely out of the question.
+Larger couples may have a bit of a problem camping in a Prius.

 Other people have tried camping in their Prius.
 Click here for the Prius Chat Forum.